9.7 Finite bow width

 Figure 19.
 Simulated Schelleng diagram identical to Fig. 18 except that the bow is tilted in the incorrect direction.

-It is immediately clear that the shift in minimum bow force (red-orange boundary) is quite well captured by the dashed green lines.
-The boundary in the case with correct tilt approaches the lower dashed line, while in the case with incorrect tilt it approaches the upper line, very much as one would have guessed from the lower plots in Figs. 15 and 16.
+The shift in minimum bow force (red-orange boundary) is quite well captured by the difference between dashed and solid green lines.
+The shift in boundary for the case with correct tilt is indicated by the offset of the lower dashed line, while for the case with incorrect tilt it is indicated by the offset of the upper line, very much as one would have guessed from the lower plots in Figs. 15 and 16.
 Correct tilt tends to increase the effective value of $\beta$, while incorrect tilt would tend to decrease it.
 The reduction in minimum bow force associated with correct tilting may point to one reason a player might use such tilting, if they want to play quietly.

-The situation is somewhat less clear for the red-black boundary and the maximum bow force.
+The situation is less clear for the red-black boundary and the maximum bow force.
 Tilting in either direction makes relatively little difference to this limit, and the dashed green lines mark out a narrower band in the plot.
 However, there is another obvious difference between the Schelleng diagrams.
 Correct tilt leads to more white pixels, so using a tilted bow while playing far from the bridge makes it a little more likely that a higher type such as S-motion will be obtained, rather than Helmholtz motion.
-The conclusion is that a player wanting to use high bow force while maintaining Helmholtz motion probably needs to use a flat bow.
+The conclusion is that a player wanting to play far from the bridge and use high bow force (while maintaining Helmholtz motion) would probably do best with a flat bow.

 D. The effect on Guettler’s diagram